 A customized or personalized gift shows obvious thoughtfulness and makes the item special and unique.
 You can create a completely custom item or just personalize an item with the person’s initials, a quote, or a special image.

 There are an almost endless amount of items you can have personalized or customized, from luggage tags to toiletry bag to jewelry to clothing to luggage.
-I love buying handmade gifts on Etsy, and many of the artists will personalize items for client.
-For Laurence’s last birthday, I bought him a personalized leather toiletry bag from this shop.
+I love buying handmade gifts on Etsy, and many of the artists can personalize items for you.
+For example, I have gifted three personalized toiletry bags in the past couple of years.

 Just note that handmade and personalized items are going to take longer to receive than an off-the-shelf one.
 So not a great idea if you need the gift as soon as possible.